Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game8_clue_analysis.md

 3. Maintain current diversity

 **Overall Notes:**
-The informed clues are excellent, providing clear and distinct information about 'Romance'.
-The fake clues are highly effective at misdirecting to 'Comedy' and 'Drama'.
-The misinformed clues are the weakest element, being too general and not creating sufficient ambiguity for the intended purpose.
+The informed clues are excellent and accurately represent the target answer.
+The fake clues are very effective at misdirecting to the incorrect choices.
+The misinformed clues could be improved by being more universally applicable to all genres to create better ambiguity, but the overall set is strong.

 ---

 # Game Clue Analysis Matrix
-**Test Run 6 | Round 2: Movie**
+**Test Run 8 | Round 2: Movie**

 ---